rithikgavvala/login-bp/README.md

-## MERN Stack Lightweight Boilerplate
+## Login Lightweight Boilerplate
-This is my lightweight boilerplate to easily bootstrap projects quickly.
+This is my lightweight boilerplate to easily bootstrap projects with login functionality quickly.